vraravam/natsumi-browser/README.md

 Sure!
 Just paste it right below the Natsumi Browser loader (userChrome.css) and you can use your own userchrome alongside Natsumi Browser.

+### "Can I disable individual features?"
+You're free to disable loading certain modules (CSS files) if you feel like it.
+But you will still need to load config.css, natsumi/preload.css and natsumi/postload.css for things to work.

 ## Troubleshooting
 ### "URLbar blur won't work!"
 Make sure both `layout.css.backdrop-filter.enabled` and `layout.css.backdrop-filter.force-enabled` are